2017 1

 2016 Aromes de Pavie (St.Emilion) - fine nose of blackberries/black cherries, C.Franc dominates (a touch of greenness), oaky finish.
 89p.
 89-90p.

-2016 Clos Lunelles (Castillon Cotes de Bordeaux) - gentle extraction, silky fruit and tannin, spicy, well-structured, fine length, persistent fruity aftertaste.
+2016 Clos Lunelles (Castillon Cotes de Bordeaux) - gentle extraction, silky fruit, tannin, spicy, well-structured, fine length, persistent fruity aftertaste.
 91p.

-2016 Pavie Decesse (St.Emilion) - dark fruit, tannin was very well complimented by sweet and ripe tannin, excellent complexity and structure.
+2016 Pavie Decesse (St.Emilion) - dark fruit was complimented by sweet and ripe tannin, excellent complexity, and structure.
 Rich with a strong backbone.
 Impeccably made.
 97p.

-Lafleur - 2016s here tasted great, and this vintage seems to top 2015.
-A new cellar is rebuilding together with other operational buildings to be ready for harvest 2018.
+Lafleur - 2016s here tasted great; this vintage seems to top 2015.
+Creation of the new cellar is on the way, with other operational buildings to be ready for harvest 2018.

 2016 G de Guinaudeau Acte 8 reminded me a great deal of G.V. but didn't have the same level of intensity and complexity.
 91p.

-2016 Pensées de Lafleur had a great, stylish nose with an intense aroma of blueberries, a silky and polished palate, very complex and with a persistent fruity aftertaste.
+2016 Pensées de Lafleur had a great, stylish nose with an intense aroma of blueberries, a very complex silky and polished palate, and a persistent fruity aftertaste.
 Great balance here.
 Beautiful second wine.
 93p.

 2015 Pensées de Lafleur was different from its one-year older brother.
 More red fruit here, not that silky and less intense and complex.
 Still splendid wine.
 92p.

-Figeac - regrettably very short visit (<20 minutes), compared it to 1.5 hours in October 2016.
-Figeac's manager, Frederic Faye, had a hectic day that particular day because I wasn't even offered to taste the 2014 vintage, despite email confirmation.
-Never mind; however, I write a few words about the fabulous 2016 here.
+Figeac - regrettably very short visit (<20 minutes) compared to 1.5 hours in October 2016.
+Figeac's manager, Frederic Faye, had obviously a hectic day because I wasn't even offered to taste the 2014 vintage, despite email confirmation.
+Fabulous 2016 here.
 36% Merlot + 26% C.Franc + 38% C.Sauvignon.
-Velvety, distinguished and incredibly precise wine!
+Velvety, distinguished, and incredibly precise wine!
 97+p.

-Tertre Roteboeuf - I'll repeat myself, again and again, stating that Francois MItjavile did it again.
+Tertre Roteboeuf - I'll repeat myself repeatedly, stating that Francois MItjavile did it again.
 Did what?
-Magic with 2016!
+Magic 2016!

-2016 Domaine de Cambes offered blueberry compote on the nose and fruity palate, round and soft.
+2016 Domaine de Cambes offered a round and soft blueberry compote on the nose and fruity palate.
 Delicious and attractive wine.
 89p.

-2016 Roc de Cambes was very impressive on the nose with great aromatic intensity, concentrated on the palate with great complexity, depth and fat fruity aftertaste.
+2016 Roc de Cambes was impressive on the nose with great aromatic intensity, concentrated on the palate with great complexity, depth, and fat fruity aftertaste.
 This is a riveting effort.
 93p.

 You drink silk here!
 2016 Tertre Roteboeuf was purely magical and extravagant, fabulously scented nose and richness on the palate.
 98-99p.